Skip to main content

 Set Appropriate Thresholds

-Different use cases need different confidence levels.
-Financial data may require 0.95+, while general categorization might accept 0.80+.
+Financial reconciliation may need 0.95+, while categorization might accept 0.80+.

 Handle Low Confidence